srikanthnallamothu2/state-street-react-challenge/README.md

 # Getting Started with State street react challenge

-Clone this repo by following the command:
+Clone this repo by using the command:

 `git clone git@github.com:srikanthnallamothu2/state-street-react-challenge.git`